 Applicants should submit undergraduate transcripts, a professional resume, two letters of recommendation, a one to three page personal statement, and GRE scores above the 50th percentile.
 All distance learners pay the same affordable tuition rate and eligible applicants receive a one–time departmental grant of $1,000.

-The University of North Texas is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of North Texas is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-7 Liberty University
+7. Liberty University Online

 Liberty University is located in Lynchburg, Virginia and hosts a vibrant distance education platform that offers flexible options for degree and certificate seekers.
 Among the graduate programs available is a master of education in teaching and learning with a concentration in special gifted education.
 The Liberty program bolsters students’ opportunities for career advancement by equipping them with the skills necessary to effectively use learning strategies that nurture and challenge gifted students.
 The program also prides itself on being accessible to working professionals, as all coursework can be completed online and half of the curriculum may be satisfied by applicable transfer credits from previous college work or life experience, such as job or military training.